 With several years of stellar growth under its belt, commercial revenue has always been the bright star for airport income.
 While growth has tapered recently, opportunities are still plentiful – and many airports are bucking the trend by investing in innovative facilities and services in airport parking, retail, and food & beverage.

 Car is king – but new revenue models are needed

-Vehicle parking and rental income is currently the primary source of non-aeronautical income for many airports, particularly in North America, where it represents over 58% of income.
+Vehicle parking and rental income is currently the primary source of non-aeronautical income for many airports, particularly in North America, representing over 58% of income.

-However, the trend towards off-airport hire, ride-sharing and alternative transport is threatening this vital income source.
-As a result, many airports are looking to create new multimodal transportation centres, and are exploring new transport-related revenue-generating models.
+However, the trend towards off-airport hire, ride-sharing and alternative transport threaten this vital income source.
+As a result, many airports are looking to create new multimodal transportation centres and are exploring new transport-related revenue-generating models.

 - San Diego innovation labs is testing five new parking concepts, including new booking systems, valet parking and a peer-to-peer car-sharing platform.

 - Other airports are investing in EV chargers, assisted parking and dynamic parking fees.